 White House Fellows

 Join us as we celebrate the 50th anniversary of the White House Fellowship Program by helping us recruit the next class of White House Fellows!
 This anniversary serves as an opportunity to reflect on the accomplishments of former White House Fellows and as a reminder of what each new class of White House Fellows can hope to achieve.
-The application for the 2015-2016 Class will go live on November 1, 2014 and remain open until January 15, 2015.
+The application for the 2016-2017 Class will become available in fall 2015.

 See President Barack Obama’s message commemorating the 50th anniversary here.

 Founded in 1964 by Lyndon B. Johnson, the White House Fellows program is one of America's most prestigious programs for leadership and public service.
 White House Fellowships offer exceptional young men and women first-hand experience working at the highest levels of the federal government.